turingschool/backend_mod_1_prework/section1/vocabulary.md

 ## Section1 Vocabulary
-- command:
+- Command:  An instruction passed to a computer for execution, via the Terminal application (CLI)

-- directory:
+- Directory:  The technical term for a "folder"

-- code comments:
+- Code Comments:  Notes to explain a code block (in plain English), or remove a potentially valid line of code from being read by the interpreter.

-- String:
+- String:  A variable of raw text.
+Additional variables can be inserted into strings, via string interpolation.

-- Number:
+- Number:  A variable type for storing integers

-- Boolean:
+- Boolean:  True or false!

-- variable:
+- Variable:  A data type read and executed by a computer program.
+It's syntax, output, and related methods are available based on the exact variable type.

-- assignment operator:
+- Assignment operator:  `=`

-- re-assignment (of a variable):
+- Re-assignment (of a variable):  Assigning a variable to another value and/or type.
+Variables can also be reassigned to other variables.

-- interpolation:
+- Interpolation:  Inserting variables into other variables (typically with strings)